ruff-lang/specification/README.md

 - `src` contains all the application specific code for the project.
 - `test` contains tests for the project.

-The directory structure for a carrot (library) is pretty similar, except there's no `src` directory and there's a `carrot_specification.bn` file at the root.
+The directory structure for a carrot (library) is pretty similar, except there's no `src` directory and there's a `carrot_spec.bn` file at the root.

 ```
 .
 ├── bin
 │   └── cli.bn
-├── carrot_specification.bn
+├── carrot_spec.bn
 ├── carrots.bn
 ├── carrots.lock
 ├── lib